 1. Introduction

 Pulmonary computed tomography (CT) has emerged as a cornerstone in the assessment of diverse lung pathologies, ranging from early-stage malignancies to chronic obstructive pulmonary disease (COPD), interstitial lung diseases (ILDs), and infection, such as COVID-19 pneumonia.
-Traditional approaches to interpreting pulmonary CT scans have predominantly relied on manual assessment by radiologists, a process characterized by subjectivity, time intensity, and inter-observer variability (1).
-The recent integration of CT quantification techniques has offered a multifaceted arsenal of advantages over conventional scoring techniques, allowing for rapid and consistent analysis of voluminous imaging datasets (2).
+Traditional approaches tof evaluation of pulmonary CT scans have predominantly relied on manual assessment by radiologists, a process characterized by subjectivity, time intensity, and inter-observer variability (1).
+The recent integration of software-based CT quantification techniques has offered a multifaceted arsenal of advantages over conventional scoring techniques, allowing for rapid and consistent analysis of voluminous imaging datasets (2).
 Recent studies have demonstrated the potential of AI algorithms to accurately detect and quantify COVID-19-related inflammatory lung changes on CT scans (3, 4).
 As such, CT quantification may not only facilitate risk stratification but may also contribute to our understanding of disease progression and treatment response (5).
 Furthermore, it may facilitate the identification of novel imaging biomarkers indicative of disease severity, prognosis, and therapeutic efficacy (6).

 However, the prediction of lung function deficits following COVID-19 suffers from low accuracy (12).
 Additionally, relevance of residual structural lung lesions in CT and severity of lung damage in COVD-19 convalescents for pulmonary function is not entirely clear (9,11).